-This evidence review was created with searches of the PubMed database.
-The most recent literature update was performed through March 1, 2023.
+This evidence review was created using PubMed database.
+The most recent literature update was performed through March 3, 2025.

 Evidence reviews assess the clinical evidence to determine whether the use of a technology improves the net health outcome.
 Broadly defined, health outcomes are the length of life, quality of life, and ability to function, including benefits and harms.
 Every clinical condition has specific outcomes that are important to patients and managing the course of that condition.
 Validated outcome measures are necessary to ascertain whether a condition improves or worsens; and whether the magnitude of that change is clinically significant.
 The net health outcome is a balance of benefits and harms.